wlonk/arcadia/arcadia.md

     What does this do _for the story_?
 It's clear what it does for the characters in the story, less so for the players.

+    John's suggestion is that the current mechanics can be reflavored to reflect magic.
+That the PCs have access to tokens, which they can use to press unconventional desires into being, marks them as special, as fairy-touched.
+Perhaps the Desires are how they refuel, but the grace of the fairy is why they can do anything with these tokens in the first place.

+    So, every few uses, they have to settle up with the fairy, do what it wants.

+    Perhaps, even, tokens are not spent to set stakes, but rather to overcome card situations entirely.
+You get fewer, get them more rarely, but can use them to blow contests out of the water.
+Probably start with zero?
+So, the GM simply says "that might not be so easy" when you press that you want something (no tokens needed), and then you spend cards or a token.

+    And then the fairy can make demands of you, that cost tokens to resist?

 ## Notes:

 PCs need to get their face cards more.